 Battery of questionnaires - We will send you several questionnaires to complete at home, in order to facilitate collecting information about different facets of your experience.
 This will help orient, streamline and complete the collection of information, complementing interviews.

 Social cognition or cognitive performance tests - In some cases, it may be helpful to complete some tests in-session to help us better understand how your brain processes information.
+For example, we might use tests that help us understand the strength of your attention and impulse control, or the ways in which you process non-verbal communication.

 Feedback session - At the end of the process, we will meet to review the findings from your psychological assessment.
 During this session, we will walk you through the data collected and conclusions, highlighting key insights about your strengths, challenges, and overall profile.
 We’ll discuss any diagnoses, if applicable, as well as explore how these findings relate to your experiences and goals.